 CBT assumes that the way you think about situations influences how you feel and behave.
 Early life experiences can contribute to forming unhelpful negative beliefs and skewed assumptions about yourself and others which then fuels negative thinking in the present day.
 CBT aims to challenge negative thinking, beliefs and patterns of behaviours to bring about change, and new skills to more effectively manage your emotions.

 What am I offering?

-Currently I am offering weekly CBT or counselling sessions to individual adults and couples.
-I currently offer remote sessions via video link (e.g. Skype, Zoom, VSee) or telephone sessions.
+Currently I’m offering sessions to individual adults and couples.
+I provide in-person, online sessions via video link (e.g. Skype, Zoom etc) or telephone sessions.
 I offer short-term or more open-ended options depending on what we agree would be most helpful.
 I work Monday to Friday.
 Daytime and evening appointment options.